DFE-Digital/tra-digital-design-history/app/posts/find-a-lost-trn/2022-05-06-performance-analysis.md

     - Number of requests abandoned at each screen

 The completion rate is calculated as:
 (Number of TRNs found + number of help desk tickets created) / number of requests started

+The success rate is calculated as:
+Number of TRNs found / number of requests started

 ## 2. User satisfaction